 Sometimes, it might take a helping hand to shake things up and make positive changes.
 You could speak to someone you trust — your partner or a friend — to help you get a fresh perspective.
-You could even go professional with breakthrough coaching from a wellness expert or life coach like Orion who could help you to set goals and make positive changes in your life.
+You could even go professional with breakthrough coaching from a wellness expert or life coach who could help you to set goals and make positive changes in your life.

 3. Embrace this stage of your life

 This is a great mantra: make the rest of your life the best of your life.